evanmoran/queryfu/README.md

 queryfu
 =======

-Abstract query syntax for ninjas
+An intermediate query language for ninjas.
+Compatable with MongoDB and (eventually CouchDB, SQL).